 Tumbling Launch Debris in Orbit

 When the last stage of a rocket separates from a spacecraft, forces often cause a tumbling motion about one or more axes of the rocket.
-Telescopic observations on this page appear to confirm a long-accepted theory that is explained here - namely that rockets that show (naked eye) a regular flashing pattern, probably rotate about their short body axis.
+Telescopic observations on this page appear to confirm a long-accepted theory, namely that rockets that show (naked eye) a regular flashing pattern, probably rotate about their short body axis.
 If you observe a flashing satellite in the night sky, then there is a good chance that you actually see a tumbling rocket stage.
 However there are plenty of satellites that show a flashing pattern as well, for instance malfunctioning satellites that lost their stability.
 Additionally there are also several rocket upper stages that do not appear to tumble or do not tumble anymore and orbit the Earth in a stable attitude.
 Due to the harsh degree of difficulty, detailed high resolution observations of tumbling objects in orbit are very rare, even in today's digital era.
 The following telescopic observations are among the best I have obtained so far regarding rocket stages and other launch debris that is tumbling in Earth orbit.